 Marvel Novel Series (1978-1979, published by Pocket Books)

-- The Incredible Hulk: Stalker from the Stars: Sh'mballah is a mind-controlling alien tyrant who, after being driven off his home world due to his callous murdering of anyone who stood against him, crash landed on Earth.
+- The Incredible Hulk: Stalker from the Stars, by Len Wein, Marv Wolfman, and Ron Goulart (as Joseph Silva): Sh'mballah is a mind-controlling alien tyrant who, after being driven off his home world due to his callous murdering of anyone who stood against him, crash landed on Earth.
 After slumbering in hibernation for centuries, Sh'mballah awakens with his lust for control and conquest ever growing.
 Controlling an entire nearby town to begin digging up his spaceship to enable his freedom, Sh'mballah pays no heed to the townsfolk he overworks into death, and, once freed, almost immediately controls a pilot to crash his helicopter, killing the man and his entire crew.
 Sh'mballah plans to travel from town to town, controlling most of the population of each and murdering any who put up resistance, and continue this pattern until he has enslaved the entire planet.
 Next killing several innocent people for being in his way, Sh'mballah is seemingly stopped by the arrival of the Hulk, who destroys Sh'mballah's physical form.
 Using his mental powers to jump into the body of Rudolf Sterns, Sh'mballah reveals that, if he can't rule the earth, he's going to take as much of it as possible down with him, as he attempts to turn Sterns into a living Gamma bomb that will kill thousands and infect countless more with Gamma poisoning.